NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Can be delayed three more frames
 - 5BBB(8B) does not lift on block
 - 5BBBB(B)
-    - Does slightly more damage
+    - Damage increased from 14 to 16
     - Pushes further away
     - Doesn't teleport as far
     - Intangible for eight more frames